IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <span id="top"></span>

-<inline-notification text="This 100-level demo is appropriate for both Sellers and Tech Sellers, and does not require technical skills.
-This demo only covers the end user view. <br/> A more in-depth 300-level demo, designed for tech sellers, will be available shortly."></inline-notification>
+<inline-notification text="<strong>This 100-level demo is appropriate for both Sellers and Tech Sellers, and does not require technical skills.</strong> This demo only covers the end user view. <br/> A more in-depth 300-level demo, designed for tech sellers, will be available shortly."></inline-notification>

 | **DEMO OVERVIEW** | |
 | :---         | :--- |